LukeGrahamLandry/franca/examples/gpu/hctarcs/README.md

   - if all uses of a var/param are the same type can hoist the conversion to writes
 - hell, they're gonna have SVGs in there
 - they do nan in an insane way?
 0 / 0 == NaN but (0 / 0) + 1 == 1 but (0 / 0) > 50 == true
+  - i think its just always treated as the string "NaN" so compare is lexical but in other math its 0
 - implement more blocks
   - async
     - glide _ secs to _ (waits until the glide is done)